ashishkarnad/sandbox/core/README.md

 If you don't see the new subscription, wait a few seconds and try the settings API again.

-**6. Install the Sensu HTTP Plugin to check the load time for docs.sensu.io:**
+**4. Install the Sensu HTTP Plugin to check the load time for docs.sensu.io:**

-Now we want to create a check that will automatically check the load time for the docs site in place of us creating events manually using the API.
+Up until now we've been using random event data, but in this lesson, we'll use the [Sensu HTTP Plugin](https://github.com/sensu-plugins/sensu-plugins-http) to collect real curl times from the docs site.
+Sensu Plugins are open-source collections of Sensu building blocks shared by the Sensu Community.
+You can find this and more [Sensu Plugins on GitHub](https://github.com/sensu-plugins).

-To do this, we'll install the [Sensu HTTP Plugin](https://github.com/sensu-plugins/sensu-plugins-http).
+First we'll install the plugin:

 ```
 sudo sensu-install -p sensu-plugins-http